 Please click here to see a list of leavers’ destinations and a list of courses.

-73% of the year group went straight to university in the September/October following their A levels.
+71% of the year group went straight to university in the September/October following their A levels/Pre-U exams.

-A further 24% will take up their places this Autumn, having either accepted deferred entry whilst at school, or having applied post-A level.
-Of this latter group, 33% were given unconditional offers.
+A further 28% will take up places this Autumn having either accepted deferred entry whilst at school, or having applied post-Year 13.

 Thus, it is expected that all pupils bar one will be in full-time education by October 2018 with seven studying in North America and one in Ireland.